List of Diary of a Wimpy Kid characters: The Beardos

-Only appearing in The Long Haul, the Beardos (a nickname Greg uses for them, as their real names are unknown) are the main antagonists of the book.
-They are a couple with three sons who drive the same model of van as the Heffleys in a different color.
+Only appearing in The Long Haul, the Beardos (a nickname Greg uses for them, as their real names are unknown) are a couple with three sons who drive the same model of van as the Heffleys but their van is purple.
 The Heffleys indirectly met them during their road trip, though only Greg knows who they are.
-Their first encounter is at a motel, where Greg angrily berates the Beardo children for making noise, the youngest then tells his father on him, causing Greg to fear running into them again.
-Greg sees them again on the road, the country fair, and a waterpark called "Soak Central".
+Their first encounter is at the motel during the first night, where they are hogging the hot tub.
+Greg is later woken up by the Beardo children for making noise where Greg angrily berates them.
+The youngest then tells his father on him, causing Greg to fear running into them again.
+Greg sees them again on the highway, the country fair, and at the Soak Central Waterpark.

 Greg and his family are convinced that the Beardos have stolen their luggage and belongings at Soak Central after they steal their pool chair and they find their supposed locker empty.
-The Heffleys try to track them down but couldn't since they didn't know their number plate.
-On the trip back home, Greg recognizes the Beardo's van outside a motel, prompting the Heffleys to sneak into their room to look for their stolen belongings.
-When the Beardos return too early, they catch Frank Heffley using the toilet, who escapes and throws the Beardo's keys away so they couldn't be chased.
-At the end, Greg discovers that he actually had the key to the locker in Soak Central, and that he got the number in the lottery.
+The Heffleys try to track them down but could not since they did not know their number plate.
+On the trip back home, Greg recognizes the Beardo's van outside the same motel that Greg first encountered them, prompting the Heffleys to sneak into their room to look for their stolen belongings.
+When the Beardos return too early, they catch Frank Heffley using the toilet, who escapes and throws the Beardo's keys away so they could not be chased.
+In the end, Greg discovers that he actually had the key to the locker in Soak Central and that he got the number in the lottery.
 The family's real surname is unknown, as Greg himself does not know who they are.
 It is likely he dubbed them this because of the patriarch's noticeably long beard.
+(They are known as the Barbudos in the Spanish version.)

-In the film adaptation of The Long Haul, Mr. and Mrs. Beardo are portrayed by Chris Coppola and Kimberli Lincoln and have a daughter named Brandi and two sons named Brandon and Brent.
+In the film adaptation of The Long Haul, Mr. and Mrs. Beardo are portrayed by Chris Coppola and Kimberli Lincoln.
+They have two sons named Brandon and Brent and a daughter named Brandi.
 They also drive a different van from the Heffleys’, contrasting from the book.
 The Beardos are depicted as much more malicious, with Mr. Beardo chasing Greg around through the carnival in order to get revenge on him.
 In contrast to the book in which they appear, The Beardos actually do steal some of the Heffleys’ luggage, which they later recover.

-Frew

-Only appearing in Old School, Frew is Greg's homework buddy and a child prodigy.
-He insists on doing Greg's homework, and makes several extra credit pieces, leading to Greg's teachers putting him in more challenging classes.
-He appears at the town park cleanup, where several adults found out how smart he is, eventually joining Greg in the woods to avoid being pestered where they also run into Billy.
-After escaping from the Girl Scouts, Frew suggests they go on the run and join the circus, though when they are surrounded by several parents, he bursts into tears rather than makes a last ditch attempt to escape like Greg predicted.